bytecodealliance/rustix/CONTRIBUTING.md

 cargo test --features=all-apis,use-libc
 ```

-Beyond that, Rustix's CI tests many targets and configurations.
+Beyond that, rustix's CI tests many targets and configurations.
 Asking for
 help is always welcome, and it's especially encouraged when the issue is
 getting all the `cfg`s lined up to get everything compiling on all the
 configurations on CI.